 Treatment of Biceps Tendon Rupture

-Pain of proximal biceps tendon rupture resolves with time.
+The pain of proximal biceps tendon rupture resolves with time.
 Resulting weakness is generally acceptable to patients with low demands.
 Because of this second attachment, many people can still use their biceps even after a complete tear of the long head.

 Conservative management is considered appropriate for middle-aged or older patients and for those who do not require a high degree of supination strength in daily activities.

-In acute phase, ice for 20 minutes, several times a day should be applied.
+In the acute phase, ice for 20 minutes, several times a day should be applied.
 NSAIDs reduce pain and swelling.
 A sling is used to provide rest.

 Surgical treatment for a long head of the biceps tendon tear is rarely needed.
 Athletes or manual laborers who need strength may require surgery.
 Surgery can also be considered for partial tears where symptoms are not relieved with nonsurgical treatment.